Windrush Justice Clinic

 In light of the problems identified in the compensation schemes explored in the research, King’s explored the wider changes needed in a roundtable event 'Reforming Redress Schemes Roundtable Report' in June 2024 with a range of stakeholders from the WCS, Infected Blood Compensation Scheme, Post Office Schemes and the Lambeth Children’s Home Redress Scheme.
 You can read and hear about the recommendations for change in King’s 'Reforming Redress Schemes Roundtable Report (October 2024).

-One of our students offers their reflections in relation to their involvement with the Windrush Justice Clinic and the strategic litigation.
+Watch one of our students offer their reflections on their involvement with the Windrush Justice Clinic and the strategic litigation.

 75th Windrush Anniversary